 The group $\HM_*(\y)$ admits a decomposition with respect to relative \spinc structures on $Y$:

-For any closed irreducible 3-manifold $Z$, this grading information \cite{KM97B, Bible} will determine the Thurston norm $x(\cdot)$ on $H_2(Z;\R)$.
-The Gluing Theorem \ref{T2.5} then allows us to relate $\HM_*(\y)$ with the monopole Floer homology of the double $Y\cup (-Y)$; so a similar detection result is obtained for any irreducible 3-manifold with disconnected toroidal boundary.
-However, our statement below is slightly different from the one in \cite{KM97B,Bible}, since the author was unable to verify the adjunction inequality.
+For any closed irreducible 3-manifold $Z$, this grading information \cite{KM97B, Bible} determines the Thurston norm $x(\cdot)$ on $H_2(Z;\R)$.
+The Gluing Theorem \ref{T2.5} then allows us to relate $\HM_*(\y)$ with the monopole Floer homology of the double $Y\cup (-Y)$, so a similar detection result is obtained for any irreducible 3-manifold with disconnected toroidal boundary.
+However, our statement below is slightly different from the one in \cite{KM97B,Bible}, as the author was unable to verify the adjunction inequality.

 \begin{theorem}[Theorem \ref{T7.1}] Consider the set of monopole classes